Delta-Academy/Go/README.md

 ## Rules of Go

 Go is a two player board game.
 The aim is to capture territory from your opponent :guardsman:.
-The player that has the most territory at the end of the game is the winner. i
+The player that has the most territory at the end of the game is the winner.

 The rules of Go are complex and many different rule-sets exist.
-[Wikipedia](<https://en.wikipedia.org/wiki/Go_(game)>) has a good description of the rules so we won't rehash them here.
+[Wikipedia](https://en.wikipedia.org/wiki/Rules_of_Go) has a good description of the rules so we won't rehash them here.

 The rule-set we will use here are the [CGOS](http://www.yss-aya.com/cgos/) rules that allow two bots to play each other (as other forms of Go rely on agreements between human players).